jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 ### Server List Filename

-Leave this field empty unless you need to list your Server on a [ Directory](#3-directory)
+Leave this field empty unless you need to run your Server as a [Directory](#3-directory)

 ### Delay panning